-You have the right to have a name and a nationality.
+I have a right to a name and to belong to a country.

 Article 7 of the UNCRC says that all children and young people have the right to a name and nationality, which they should be granted at birth.
 It also says that they have a right to – as far as possible – know and be cared for by their parents.